 The severe drought conditions through 2006-07 forced many farmers and agriculture suppliers to make dramatic changes to their businesses due to heightened costs and reduced revenues, and ABS Australia was no exception with several branch offices across northern and western Victoria were consolidated.
 Declines in semen sales, and concerns over the amount of time the market may take to positively respond led to a decision to outsource semen production to further reduce production costs.
 A production contract was entered into with Total Livestock Genetics (TLG) in Camperdown and over several months the production bulls were moved to TLG, where it remains today.
 Semen production in Albury ceased in December 2007.

 Today ABS Australia is a thriving business providing quality products and innovative services to dairy and beef producers across Australia.
 Sales and service is carried out through a mix of retail outlets and preferred wholesale resellers.
-ABS employs 100 people in administration, product development, herd recording, herd improvement services, technical services and semen sales.
+ABS employs 40 people in administration, technical services and semen sales.
 Innovations introduced in recent times include Reproduction Management Systems® (RMS®) to assist Australian dairy producers in improving herd reproductive efficiency; and genomic tested young sires.

-ABS Australia has established themselves as the domestic industry leaders in dairy and beef semen sales and are also the largest herd recording provider in the country.
-Additionally ABS has established a broad global market for Australian beef and dairy genetics, with up to 200,000 units of semen exported to Latin America, the UK, Ireland and South Africa annually.
+ABS Australia has established themselves as the domestic industry leaders in dairy and beef semen sales.
+Additionally, ABS has established a broad global market for Australian beef and dairy genetics, with up to 200,000 units of semen exported to Latin America, the UK, Ireland and South Africa annually.

 Through their philosophy of ‘investing locally, thinking globally’ ABS Australia has established a strong local business that offers Australian livestock producers exceptional global benefits and opportunities.